goi17-rev/dotly/Home.md

 [Learn more about Dotly](wiki/batteries-includes)

-Having issues? take a look to the [Common issues](wiki/common-issues)
+Having issues? take a look to the [Common issues & solutions](wiki/common-issues)